6 min read

 In commercial operations, this risk is managed by allowing the harvest of oysters only from waters that the Alabama Department of Public Health (ADPH) has classified as “conditionally approved” through a nationally recognized sampling process.
 While this is not required for personal consumption, it is strongly recommended that people follow this guideline and grow oysters for personal consumption only in waters that are conditionally approved and open for harvest (e.g., not closed by ADPH due to high rainfall).

-Consumers also should be aware of the risks associated with eating raw oysters, even when harvested from open, conditionally approved waters.
-There are naturally occurring bacteria called vibrios that may cause adverse health consequences, particularly for immune-compromised individuals.
+Consumers should also be aware of the risks associated with eating raw oysters, even when harvested from open, conditionally approved waters.
+Naturally occurring bacteria called vibrios may cause adverse health consequences, particularly for immune-compromised individuals.
 This risk is managed by ensuring that harvested oysters are chilled and kept cold within specific time frames to prevent the vibrios from multiplying and increasing the risk.
 It is strongly recommended that anyone harvesting oysters for personal consumption be aware of the risk and follow the requirements used for commercial harvest.

 The Future

 Oysters are a valuable natural resource in Alabama.
 The industry provides jobs and a large economic benefit to the state.
-Like all marine resources, oysters depend on good water quality for continued use by man.
-Good water quality can be maintained by preserving wetlands, by careful planning of dredging activities, and by controlling pollution both in Mobile Bay and in the tributaries that feed the bay.
+Like all marine resources, oysters depend on good water quality for continued use by people.
+Good water quality can be maintained by preserving wetlands, careful planning of dredging activities, and controlling pollution both in Mobile Bay and in the tributaries that feed the bay.

 Download this article as a PDF